trbarrettjr/random-python/README.md

 You can then type in the variable `found` in the IDE to get the list of the collatz conjecture!  **Not Solved** — Ask your local university mathmatician!

+## rock-paper-scissors.py

+I got to thinking about randomness and was doing a little expirament with the computer.

+So I created this little script to add to a list ["rock", "paper", "scissors"] and then a looped through that list a various number of times.

+I wrote those outputs to rps.txt and then counted them and use the Chi-Squared to make some tests.

+And I am happy to report that random.choice is a good candidate of randomness!

+---

+# Internet Python

 ## ipfunc.py

 This is inspired by the MaxMind Database.
 The database stores IPv4 addresses as integers for easy lookup and sorting.
 I wrote this to tranpose IPv4 address numbers to integers and integers to IPv4 addresses.